Pinwheels for Prevention®

 Prevent Child Abuse America launched the national Pinwheels for Prevention® campaign in April of 2008.
+Since then, over 5 million pinwheels have been displayed nationwide.
 The campaign symbol, a blue and silver pinwheel, is a reminder of the happy childhoods and bright futures that all children deserve.
-Prevent Child Abuse Oregon (PCAO) adopted the Pinwheels for Prevention® campaign in an effort to engage the broader community in strengthening families and supporting local.
+Prevent Child Abuse Oregon (PCAO) adopted the Pinwheels for Prevention® campaign to spread a message of resilience, engage communities, and inspire action across Oregon communities.

 There are endless ways to help lift up prevention during Child Abuse Prevention Month.
 You can:

 - Share one of our Child Abuse Prevention Month infographics with your friends, family, and coworkers: Parent Infographic, Child Infographic, Pinwheels for Prevention Infographic.

 - Host a community baby shower for your local Relief Nursery, battered women’s shelter or homeless shelter.

 - Help bring a Protect Our Children sexual abuse prevention training to your community.

 - Organize a carnival or block party in your community.

 - Organize a 5k run or golf tournament to benefit prevention programs in your area